Petlja/TextualProgrammingInPython/source/12_Lists/1_Lists.md

 Tuples can be used for collections of data that we do not intend to modify while executing a program (although we can change them manually before executing a program).
 By using tuples, we ensure that the data will not change accidentally, and program will work slightly more efficiently with the tuple than it would do with the list.

-Tuple *t* can be converted to a list *a* during the program execution, and vice versa: `a = list(t)` or `t = tuple(a)`, but such conversions are seldom needed and better avoid them (if they are often applied to large collections, conversions like this can slow the program significantly).
+Tuple *t* can be converted to a list *a* during the program execution, and vice versa: `a = list(t)` or `t = tuple(a)`, but such conversions are seldom needed and are better avoided (if they are often applied to large collections, conversions like this can slow the program significantly).

 ## Building a list